Smrikva Bowl Tournament

 Every person is born without knowing anything about life on this earth and it is the responsibility of every generation to understand and to learn, to preserve all that each of us is born with.
 When Mufasa was explaining to Simba that is not easy to be the King… a good King should know that everything around us lives in a delicated equilibrium and with intelligence we should try to understand it and respect it.
 The intergenerational responsibility alone will allow future generations to enjoy the beauty of life, the sunsets and the seasons of the earth.
 Enjoy the circle of life.

-Shimon Peres, the Nobel Prize for Peace, was a guest speaker to one of Ambrosetti’s Young Leader Group meetings.
-It is a tradition that every guest speaker dedicate few words to the Group and he wrote down the following:
+I am pleased to repeat words of a Nobal Prize for Peace who was guest speaker to one of Ambrosetti’s Young Leader Group meetings.
+It is a tradition that every guest dedicate few words to the Group and he wrote down the following

 “The future is always in a minority.
 Yet the history of the future is more important than the history of the past.
 It is for the old to remember the past.
 It is for the young to build the world of tomorrow.